zalando/restful-api-guidelines/pagination/Pagination.md

 Before choosing offset-based pagination,  make sure that it is feasible for efficient realization.
 Carefully consider the following trade-offs:

-* Usability/framework support
+* Usability/framework support:

-* * offset/limit pagination is more familiar than cursor-based, so it has more framework support and is easier to use for API clients
+    * offset/limit pagination is more familiar than cursor-based, so it has more framework support and is easier to use for API clients

 * Use case: Jump to a certain page

-* * If jumping to a particular page in a range (e.g., 51 of 100) is really a required use case, cursor-based navigation is not feasible
+    * If jumping to a particular page in a range (e.g., 51 of 100) is really a required use case, cursor-based navigation is not feasible

 * Variability of data may lead to anomalies in result pages

-* * Using offset will create duplicates or lead to missed entries if rows are inserted or  deleted, respectively, between fetching two pages
+    * Using offset will create duplicates or lead to missed entries if rows are inserted or  deleted, respectively, between fetching two pages
-* * When using cursor-based pagination, paging cannot continue when the cursor entry has been deleted while fetching two pages
+    * When using cursor-based pagination, paging cannot continue when the cursor entry has been deleted while fetching two pages

 * Performance considerations
   Efficient server-side processing using offset-based pagination is hardly feasible for...

-* * higher data list volumes, especially if they do not reside in the database’s main memory
+    * higher data list volumes, especially if they do not reside in the database’s main memory
-* * sharded or NoSQL databases
+    * sharded or NoSQL databases

   This also holds for total count and backward iteration support

 Further reading: